 Restoration Contractor As defined in the Grid Code.

-Restoration Plan A plan produced, agreed and signed by NGESO, network operators, restoration contractors and transmission licensees to restart the system in the event of a total or partial shutdown.
+Restoration Plan A plan produced, agreed and signed bythe ISOP, network operators, restoration contractors and transmission licensees to restart the system in the event of a total or partial shutdown.

 Secured Event A contingency which would be considered for the